Close

 So check back often and follow us on X @Ask_ICAR to ensure you’re equipped with the most up-to-date collision repair technical information available in the industry.

 Changes in advanced driver assistance systems (ADAS) radar technology are introducing new refinishing considerations.
 We know that paint film thickness can affect the performance of ADAS radars, but color formula selection may also be a contributing factor.
 What resources do repairers have available?
-Let’s see what Mercedes-Benz has to say.
+Let’s see what AkzoNobel has to offer.

-I-CAR had a discussion on the challenges of paint color matching.
+I-CAR had a discussion on vehicle highlights from the 2024 Chicago Auto Show.

 As the industry continues to ask if pre- and post-repair system scanning is necessary, Toyota/Lexus/Scion provides their answer.